 The senior traditional owner for Gapuwiyak is Jimmy Marrkula

 The East Arnhem Shire Council provides local government in Gapuwiyak.
-Changes taking effect as of the 2012 Local Government Elections in March will see the introduction of two new Electoral Wards; created from the splitting of existing Ward Boundaries.
+During the 2012 Local Government Elections two new Electoral Wards were created from the splitting of existing Ward Boundaries.

 Gapuwiyak will now reside in the newly created Ward of Gumurr Miyarrka.
-This will be one of six wards in the Shire and elects two (2) of the fourteen (14) council members.
+This is one of six wards in the Shire and elects two (2) of the fourteen (14) council members.
 The Shire headquarters are in Nhulunbuy and it has a service delivery centre in Gapuwiyak.

 The Shire consults local people through the Mala Leaders Group—the Local Board.
 This group meets monthly.
 It has organisational and secretarial support from the Government Business Manager, who mentors the chair of the Mala Leaders Group.
 The group is expanding to include a youth mentoring program and a strong women’s subgroup.

 The Northern Land Council is the land council for Gapuwiyak.
 It has headquarters in Darwin and a regional office in Nhulunbuy.
 The Northern Land Council is responsible for matters under the Aboriginal Land Rights (Northern Territory) Act 1976.

 - checking, representing and responding to the wishes and opinions of local Indigenous people about legislation, tourism, development and commercial activities that affect traditional land, and

 - helping traditional landowners claim, manage and protect the land.